BFSSI-Bioinformatics-Lab/miseq_portal/README.md

 ##### Redundant backups
 The uploaded runs are also backed up to the **Wolf_Station NAS** (192.168.1.40) into the _BMH-WGS-Backup-MiSeqPortal_ shared folder.
 This is done via the DSM Hyper Backup application and occurs once every week (Sunday evening).

+##### Supervisor
+The supervisor keeps four processes alive:
+1) manage.py runserver
+2) celery (assembly queue)
+3) celery (analysis queue)
+4) flower

+See the contents of the following config file for details: `/etc/supervisor/conf.d/miseq_portal.conf`.
+Upon making changes to this config file, be sure to run the following command: `sudo supervisorctl reread; and sudo supervisorctl update`

+A local web interface for supervisor is available at `0.0.0.0:9001`.
+The configuration for this interface can be found at `/etc/supervisor/supervisord.conf`, specifically under the `[inet_http_server]` heading.
+The status of each process, as well as live updating logs can be viewed here.